HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](light1.jpg)
 (Above is an image of the final installed light.)

 The second light I wanted to make is a vintage coloured led light lamp (like in my mood board).
 I wanted to use a clear dome from a gumball machine capsule but the one I had was just too big an unproportinate with my room.
 Instead i used the clear top from a bottle coloured different colours with pernament marker and various glass beads.
-The led is thread through the glass beads and through a drilled hole in the wall.
-The lamp is mounted as a reading lamp next to the armchair.
+The light is mounted on a thick stiff piece of wire.
+The lamp is mounted as a reading lamp next to the armchair. the colours on th elamp create coloured reflections hwen in low light, so in my final presentation I am going to have slightly darker light but nothing too dark so that the whole scene's visibility is compromised.

 ![Image](light2.jpg)